cordwella/ignite/README.md

 ## Python Libraries
 Ignite is built for Python 3.
-Ignite uses the [Flask](http://flask.pocoo.org/) web framework, MariaDB as it's database (accessed with PyMySQL and sqlalchemy), as well as the pyqrcode, hashids, flask-admin, and bycrypt python libraries.
+Ignite uses the [Flask](http://flask.pocoo.org/) web framework, uses Sqlalchemy to access databases (typically using sqlite) as well as the pyqrcode, hashids, flask-admin, and bycrypt python libraries.

 Ignite can be started by running 'ignite-run' from the directory in which it is saved.

 However, it is advisable that when running Ignite as an event that an external server is used rather than the default one that flask is shipped with.
+(See installation below for details on setting up a webserver with it.)

 ## License
-The original code for Ignite is released under the MIT Open Source License.
+The code for Ignite is released under the MIT Open Source License.
 The images in the static/images directory are (c) Lana Cleverley and used with permission for running IGNITE only.
 (You can use them in your event but not if you are running something else.)

 [Bootstrap](http://getbootstrap.com) is used here under the terms of the MIT license.